mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Getting a default for the brush engine.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, open the settings with :kbd:`F5`.
+First, open the settings with the :kbd:`F5` key.

 Then, press the arrow on the upper left to open the preset chooser.
 There, press the “+” icon to get a list of engines.
 For this brush we're